In this guide

 By-Election Markets (Live in 2026)

-Polymarket typically launches by-election contracts 4–6 weeks prior to the vote.
-Seasoned UK traders frequently capture 15–25% returns relative to initial pricing in seat-level markets before international participants adjust valuations.
+Polymarket typically establishes by-election contracts 4–6 weeks prior to voting.
+Seasoned UK traders frequently capture 15–25% returns versus initial pricing on seat-specific markets before international participants adjust valuations.

 How to Trade UK Election Markets on Polymarket